 After that I continued my education at UNLV where I graduated with a Bachelors Degree in Event Management and Food and Beverage.
 After graduating I left Las Vegas and moved back to California where I had tons of amazing jobs in the event planning industry including starting my own company.
 I ended up leaving the industry in 2013 and started as an independent brand partner with a holistic health & wellness company.
 The experience ended up changing my life for the best and what I never imagined could happen.
 I have been able to work from anywhere at any time and finally felt at ease.
 I created financial freedom and time for myself which led to a lot of travel not just for work but for personal experience.
 It has also been the biggest blessing these past 2 years, I got to continue to work from home while in recovery.

-My last big trip was to Thailand in December 2015 where I went with one of my friends Alison and we traveled the country 3 weeks and ended with a yacht charter over NYE into 2016.
+My last big trip "before brain cancer" was to Thailand in December 2015.
+I traveled the country 3 weeks and ended with a yacht charter over NYE into 2016.
 Little did I know that charter would turn into the best week of my life and meeting my now husband.
-Fast forward to now 2018, I am married to the captain of that charter in Thailand, Philip Taveira.
+Fast forward to now 2020, I am married to the Captain of that charter in Thailand, Philip Taveira.
 We got married in our now home town of Portimao, Portugal on September 2, 2017 with 114 of our friends and family from all around the world.

 Life was good….but it still is.
 I WILL NOT let a brain tumor determine my happiness and future.
 I discovered my brain tumor just a week after being back from Thailand in January 2016 and went in for surgery days after.
 Philip flew to be by my side the day before surgery and to see me after.
-The last 2 years I continued on my life like nothing really happened.
+For 2 years I continued on my life like nothing really happened.
 I feel I was left in the dark about my diagnosis.
 The surgeon and doctors made me feel as if they removed the tumor and I was good to recover and then move on with life, like I did.
-I was referred to an oncologist at UCLA and the past 2 years have been following up there every 3 months with MRI's and 1 PET scan.
+I was referred to an oncologist at UCLA and those 2 years had been followed up with MRI's every 3 months.
 I was "stable" at every appointment and "looked good" so why would I question that….good is good so I kept on with life.